 Is it omelette or omelet?
 Either way, this vegan omelette is fluffy, cheesy, and savory.
 Made with chickpea flour, this omelette is egg-free, dairy-free, gluten-free, and soy-free, making it a healthier alternative to egg-based omelettes.
-It’s a perfect protein-packed choice for anyone looking for a healthy and filling breakfast.
+This recipe for a vegan omelette with chickpea flour is a perfect protein-packed choice for anyone looking for a healthy, filling and savory breakfast.

 I adore savory food for breakfast.
 Before I went plant-based, omelettes were my favorite post long run breakfast.
 After a long run, eating a fluffy, savory, flavorful omelette stuffed with vegetables was so satisfying.
 There’s something so gratifying about flipping an omelette without spilling any of the veggies inside.

 Obviously, eggs are not part of a plant-based diet.
 But have no fear!
 The Vegan Omelette is here!
 This recipe satisfies my post-run craving for a savory and filling breakfast meal.
 How?
 All thanks to chickpea flour.

 What is chickpea flour you ask?
 My new favorite ingredient!
 Chickpeas are one of my favorite plant-protein and iron sources.
 I add them to salads, homemade hummus, and even use them to make raw edible cookie dough.
 Chickpea flour (a.k.a garbanzo flour a.k.a gram flour a.k.a besan) is naturally gluten-free, high in protein, iron and fiber.
 1/4 a cup has 6 grams of protein!
 In addition, it contains high levels of manganese, folic acid, and other vitamins and minerals.